What Is Clicker Training For Cats? Does It Work?

 Some situations are less likely to be solved with clicker training.
 For example, if your cat has territorial behavior and you try to use clicker training to solve it, you’re not addressing the underlying cause.
 The real solution is catifying your home.

 Similarly, litter box training isn’t needed for most cats.
-Cats have an instinct to use a particular type of litter and you are going to either not see success or put in WAY too much work to get your cat to use the litter box if you try using clicker training.
+Cats have an instinct to take a dump in a soft, sandy substrates.
+You are going to either not see success or put in WAY too much work to get your cat to use the litter box if you try using clicker training.
+The more likely problem is something medical (which it’s worth asking a veterinarian about), a problem with the litter box, using the wrong type of litter, stress, or any number of reasons that aren’t a lack of training.

 How Do I Clicker Train My Cat?